twosixlabs/armory/docs/scenarios.md

 performers are not required to use it, if their defense requires a different architecture.
 The model uses the [Faster-RCNN ResNet-50 FPN](https://arxiv.org/pdf/1506.01497.pdf) architecture pre-trained on MSCOCO objects and fine-tuned on xView.
 * **Threat Scenario:**
   * Adversary objectives:
     * Untargeted - an adversary wishes to disable object detection
   * Adversary Operating Environment:
-    * Non-real time, digital evasion attack - attack will be "universal" with respect to scaling, rotation, and translation.
+    * Non-real time, digital and physical-like evasion attacks and translation.
-    * Black-box, white-box, and adaptive attacks will be performed on defenses.
+    * Adaptive attacks will be performed on defenses.
 * Adversary Capabilities and Resources
     * Patch size <100x100 pixels
 * **Metrics of Interest:**